 - Teachers, parents, and students should participate in this process.

-- Record modifications/adjustments to be made for the following year.
+- Record modifications/adjustments to be considered for the following year.

 SUMMARY

-This scheduling paradigm features a step-by-step approach to create a schedule that honors student course requests and focuses on raising student achievement.
-When students receive guidance in making course requests, schools are effective in providing meaningful career and college readiness experiences.
+This scheduling paradigm features a step-by-step approach to create a schedule that honors student course requests and focuses on enhancing student achievement.
+When students receive guidance in course selections, schools are effective in providing meaningful career and college readiness experiences.